jensb89/avcut/README.md

   everything worked as intended.
 If you need a more mature solution, check [avidemux](http://fixounet.free.fr/avidemux/).
 * You can specify an arbitrary output container that is supported by ffmpeg.
-  However, avcut has only been tested with the Matroska (.mkv) container.
+  However, avcut has mostly been tested with the Matroska (.mkv) container.

 Dependencies
 ------------

 * [ffmpeg](https://www.ffmpeg.org/)

-avcut also compiles with [libav](https://libav.org/) if you enable the flag in the Makefile but it has not been tested much.
+Also, avcut tries to stay compatible with [libav](https://libav.org/).
+You can enable the preprocessor flag in the Makefile but this has not been tested thoroughly.

 Compilation
 -----------